-Infraction 1 offense 2 offense 3 offense 4 offense Alcohol/Drugs (use, possession, under the influence, and/or distribution) Suspension from two contest weeks Suspension from contests for 90 school calendar days Suspension from contests for 180 school calendar days Permanent Restriction Tobacco (use, possession, and/or distribution) Suspension from one contest week Suspension from contests for 30 school calendar days Suspension from contests for 90 school calendar days Permanent Restriction In-school suspension and/or Out-ofschool suspension The student will be while serving in-sc Violations of Law (felony) For all infractions: violation.
-Reinstate conviction.
-Violations of Law (misdemeanor) For all infractions: direction of review Director, Coach, a committee comp In-school Suspension and/or Out-of- school suspension The student will be while serving in-sc Violations of Law (felony) For all infractions: Suspension from participation for an alleged violation.
+Infraction 1 offense 2 offense 3 offense 4 offense Alcohol/Drugs (use, possession, under the influence, and/or distribution) Suspension from two contest weeks Suspension from contests for 90 school calendar days Suspension from contests for 180 school calendar days Permanent Restriction Tobacco (use, possession, and/or distribution) Suspension from one contest week Suspension from contests for 30 school calendar days Suspension from contests for 90 school calendar days Permanent Restriction In-school suspension and/or Out-ofschool suspension The student will be while serving in-sch Violations of Law (felony) For all infractions: Suspension from participation for an alleged violation.
 Reinstatement upon acquittal.
 Permanent restriction upon conviction.
-Violations of Law (misdemeanor) For all infractions: direction of review Director, Coach, a v committee comp
+Violations of Law (misdemeanor) For all infractions: Students may be suspended from participation at the direction of review committee comprised of the Principal, Athletic Director, Coach, and/or Sponsor.
+In-school Suspension and/or Out-of- school suspension The student will be ineligible to participate in any practice and/or contest while serving in-school suspension and/or out-of-school suspension.
+Violations of Law (felony) For all infractions: Suspension from participation for an alleged violation.
+Reinstatement upon acquittal.
+Permanent restriction upon conviction.
+Violations of Law (misdemeanor) For all infractions: Students may be suspended from participation at the direction of review committee comprised of the Principal, Athletic Director, Coach, and/or Sponsor.